Planning a visit to Rome’s Colosseum in 2026?

 Is it better to visit the Colosseum in the morning or afternoon?

-Morning is best for cooler temperatures and a cleaner start to the day.
+Morning is usually better for cooler temperatures and a cleaner start to the day.
 Late afternoon can be better for photos and a slower pace.
+If you also plan to visit the Roman Forum and Palatine Hill, choose the Colosseum time first, then build the rest of your Ancient Rome route around it.

 Compare morning and afternoon visits.